Sunhick/PacketSniffer/README.md

-# CSCI5448 Spring 2016 Project - Packet Sniffer
+# CSCI 5448 Spring 2016 Project - Packet Sniffer

 A packet sniffer application using Java and having a GUI that can capture and analyze packets being transmitted and received over a network.
 The captured packets can be used to gain information about the type and content of messages being transmitted over the network.

+## How to download / clone the repository?

+## Installing prerequisites?

+## Compiling the code and running?

+##

 ## Authors